Sanghwa-S/-Shopmart-React_Back/README.md

-# Web422 Assignment 1: Restful API (Users and products)
+# Web422 Assignment Shopmart for Backend

 This is a simple RESTful API that allows client applications to create, read, update, and delete products from the database